Barnett Slepian: Life and career

 Slepian was born in Cambridge, Massachusetts, and raised in Rochester, New York; his grandfather was a Jewish immigrant from Russia.
 Slepian graduated from the University of Denver with a zoology degree.
 He then graduated from Universidad Autónoma de Guadalajara medical school in 1978.

 Slepian worked at Buffalo Women Services in Buffalo, New York, providing abortion for members of the local and surrounding communities.
 He also ran his own private OB-GYN practice in Amherst, New York, where he also resided.

 On October 23, 1998, Slepian had returned from synagogue, where he was attending a memorial service for his father, and was preparing soup in his kitchen when he was struck by a bullet fired through his window.
 The bullet shattered his spine and tore his aorta, barely missing his son's head as it exited.
 He died two hours later.
 Earlier that afternoon, Slepian's wife Lynne had forwarded a warning of potential attacks on her husband to a local police inspector.

 Within days of Slepian's murder, anti-abortion groups rallied and staged clinic protests in Buffalo and Rochester, New York.
 While local leaders from both sides of the abortion debate decried these rallies as potential incitements to further violence, more extreme opponents of reproductive rights, such as Flip Benham of Operation Rescue, labeled calls for nonviolence "pitiful" and suggested that unless abortion was outlawed, "we are in store for more bloodshed in the streets—the likes of which will sicken even the sturdiest among us."
 This murder was the climax of a series of five sniper attacks in four years in northern New York and Canada.
-Slepian was the fourth doctor and up to that time the seventh person in the United States to be murdered for performing abortions.
+Slepian was the third doctor and up to that time the seventh person in the United States to be murdered for performing abortions.